You have been a homicide detective for how long, and you still expect life to be fair?

 I Have This Friend: Provenza claims to have a friend who needs some spiritual advising in "The Ecstasy and the Agony" but he's obviously talking about himself.

-Internal Affairs: The mere mention that he's facing a woman who spent most of her career in Internal Affairs is enough to get the cooperation of a Las Vegas detective who was proving rather stubborn.
+The mere mention that he's facing a woman who spent most of her career in Internal Affairs is enough to get the cooperation of a Las Vegas detective who was proving rather stubborn.

 Iron Lady: Sharon.
 Which makes a great deal of sense.

-Rusty, who even interrupted an investigation because no one acknowledged that he was there.
+In the beginning, Rusty acted liked this.
+He even interrupted an investigation because no one acknowledged that he was there.
 And hasn't gone five minutes on screen without complaining that they are not doing what they promised him.
 He finally cuts it out a few episodes in, when he accepts that his mom isn't coming for him and Sharon is the best thing to happen to him in a long time.